 Credit Union Australia finds 'single view of the truth' with SAS®

-Credit Union Australia implemented SAS to: streamline its management reporting capability; help establish a system of continuous business improvement; adopt a scalable platform for the future; understand its customer-members better; and pursue opportunities for increased business.
+Credit Union Australia implemented SAS to: streamline its management reporting capability; help establish a system of continuous business improvement; adopt a scalable platform for the future; understand its members better; and pursue opportunities for increased business.

 CUA Business Intelligence Manager Neil Carroll was responsible for the pilot study that persuaded his board of directors to adopt an integrated platform approach – with a comprehensive range of tools – to meet CUA’s objectives, rather than the superficially more obvious option of adding piecemeal functionality to the existing infrastructure.

 Carroll explained that CUA had not previously had anything in the way of BI.
 “The initiative started with a clean sheet of paper,” said Carroll.
 “There was a desire within the business to have a BI platform, but we didn’t have the IT infrastructure or capabilities in-house at that time.

 “We conducted a feasibility study and system selection process and took a two-pronged approach.
 We wanted best of breed, and we also wanted a complete end-to-end solution.”